-BPC section 26061.5 requires the Department to allow cultivation licensees to change the type of size of a cultivation license.
-Accordingly, the Department proposes adopting section 15020.2 to establish the process for a cultivation licensee to request such changes.
+BPC section 26061.5 required the Department to allow cultivation licensees to change the type of size of a cultivation license.
+Accordingly, the Department proposes readopting the added section 15020.2, which establishes the process for a cultivation licensee to request such changes.

-Proposed subsection (a) provides that cultivation licensees may change an Original Cultivation License, expiring on or after March 1, 2024, to a Reduced-Size Cultivation License.
+The Department proposes readoption of subsection (a), which provides that cultivation licensees may change an Original Cultivation License, expiring on or after March 1, 2024, to a Reduced-Size Cultivation License.
 This section is necessary because it clarifies the types of cultivation license changes allowable based on BPC section 26061.5.
-Because licensees may begin renewing their licenses 60-days prior to the expiration of their licenses, the Department determined it was necessary to clearly delineate when cultivation licensees may begin requesting changes to their cultivation licenses.
+Because licensees may begin renewing their licenses 60 days prior to the expiration of their licenses, the Department determined it was necessary to clearly delineate when cultivation licensees may begin requesting changes to their cultivation licenses.
 The Department determined that establishing a March 1, 2024 date would provide sufficient notice to cultivation licensees to make informed business decisions related to licensure renewal.
 The March 1, 2024 date is also necessary because it provides the Department with sufficient time to make the required changes to its online licensing system.

-Proposed subsection (b) identifies definitions that are relevant to the proposed regulations.
+The Department proposes readoption of subsection (b), which identifies definitions that are relevant to the proposed regulations.
 Proposed subsection (b)(1) defines the term "Original Cultivation License" as the provisional or annual cultivation license type that was indicated on the license prior to any reduction in size pursuant to the section.
 This is necessary to provide a means to refer to the license type identified in the Department's online license system for licensure in a short and succinct manner.
 This language also recognizes that, since the time an original application for licensure was submitted, a cultivation licensee may have converted preexisting cultivation licenses to a Large or Medium Cultivation license pursuant to section 15027.1.
 Such Large or Medium Cultivation licenses would be considered the Original Cultivation License for the purposes of this section.

-Proposed subsection (b)(2) defines the term "Reduced-Size Cultivation License" as a cultivation license type that has a smaller maximum canopy size than the Original Cultivation License and uses the same type of lighting as the Original Cultivation License (e.g., Indoor, Outdoor, Mixed-Light Tier 1, or Mixed-Light Tier 2).
+The Department proposes readoption of subsection (b)(2), which defines the term "Reduced-Size Cultivation License" as a cultivation license type that has a smaller maximum canopy size than the Original Cultivation License and uses the same type of lighting as the Original Cultivation License (e.g., Indoor, Outdoor, Mixed-Light Tier 1, or Mixed-Light Tier 2).
 This is necessary to provide a means to refer to the new cultivation license type with a smaller maximum canopy size than the Original Cultivation License in a short and succinct manner.
 The Department determined it was necessary to clarify that the lighting utilized by the Reduced-Size Cultivation License should be the same as the Original Cultivation License, because changes to cultivation lighting type could be considered a major modification that requires additional review and consideration by the Department pursuant to the California Environmental Quality Act (Pub.
-Resources Code, § 21000 et seq.)
+Resources Code, § 21000 et seq.).